Contextual Knowledge Pursuit for Faithful Visual Synthesis: Related Work

 \subsection{Language-Conditioned Generative Models}

 Synthesis from deep generative models, especially variants of StyleGAN \cite{2019stylegan,Karras2020ada} and Diffusion Models \cite{ddpm,rombach2021highresolution,ddim,dhariwal2021diffusion}, can be manipulated in the latent space \cite{stylespace,kwon2023diffusion} using explicit multimodal conditioning (e.g., descriptive text, visual/symbolic template).
-Earlier efforts adopt CLIP \cite{radford2021clip} as the text encoder to guide image sampling \cite{2021StyleCLIP} or optimize the image generator \cite{rombach2021highresolution,2022diffusionclip} with the user text prompt.
-These zero-shot text-to-image generators can serve to supervise the text-to-3D task \cite{poole2022dreamfusion,wang2023prolificdreamer} and text-to-video task \cite{luo2023videofusion,khachatryan2023text2videozero}.
+Earlier efforts adopt CLIP \cite{radford2021clip} to guide image sampling for downstream tasks \cite{2021StyleCLIP,luo2023zeroshot, Wang_2024_CVPR} or optimize the image generator \cite{rombach2021highresolution,2022diffusionclip} with the user text prompt.
+These zero-shot text-to-image generators can serve to supervise both text-to-3D \cite{poole2022dreamfusion,wang2023prolificdreamer} and text-to-video \cite{luo2023videofusion,khachatryan2023text2videozero} tasks.
 More recent works explore the use of language models to improve visual synthesis: \cite{sun2023gpm} takes diffusion models as the visual decoder for LLM-centered multimodal generation, and \cite{zhang2023controllable, lian2023llmgrounded} enhance compositionality of visual synthesis through conditional templates proposed by language models.
 However, the faithfulness of LLM-assisted visual synthesis is vaguely addressed in past work.
-Our work, instead, pursues a series of factual knowledge as the context to enhance text-driven synthesis, and it generalizes to multiple modalities in a zero-shot manner.
+Our work, instead, pursues a series of factual knowledge as the context to enhance text-driven synthesis, and it generalizes to multiple modalities in a plug-and-play manner.